-aged 70, was appointed as an Independent Non-executive Director of the Company on 28 January 2000.
+aged 71, was appointed as an Independent Non-executive Director of the Company on 28 January 2000.
 She has been re-designated as a Non-executive Director of the Company with effect from 4 August 2004 and is a member of the Audit Committee of the Company.
 She is also a non-executive director of CKI and Henderson Land Development Company Limited, and an independent non-executive director of Great Eagle Holdings Limited.
-She was a Member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority, a non-executive director of the Securities and Futures Commission and a non-executive director of the Mandatory Provident Fund Schemes Authority.
-She is a practising solicitor, has a Bachelor of Laws degree and is a Fellow of the Institute of Chartered Accountants in England and Wales.
+She was a Member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority, a non-executive director of the Securities and Futures Commission and a non-executive director, has a Bachelor of Laws degree and is a Fellow of the Institute of Chartered Accountants in England and Wales.